MrGiovanni/ModelsGenesis/competition/README.md

-# Models Genesis - Incorperated with nnU-Net
+# Models Genesis - Incorporated with nnU-Net

 By adapting Models Genesis to nnU-Net, we (user: JLiangLab) have so far accomplished:<br/>